jan-lehmkuhl/FreeCAD-CfdOf-workflow/doc/installation-openfoam.md

     \*---------------------------------------------------------------------------*/

-also you should be able to open `paraview` or `paraFoam` and the GUI should open
+also you should be able to open `paraview` or `paraFoam` and the GUI should open, when you setup correctly the graphical forwarding

     paraview